open-contracting/software-development-handbook/docs/services/admin.rst

 There should be a minimum of two Manager users from OCP, including the ``sysadmin`` user.

-Third-party sysadmins can be added with "Member" access.
+Third-party sysadmins can be added with "Member" access to the "Servers" and "Sysadmin" folders.

 Linode
 ------